-La Porte is a medium-sized city located in the state of Texas.
-With a population of 35,148 people and seven constituent neighborhoods, La Porte is the 90th largest community in Texas.
+La Porte is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
+With a population of 35,964 people and ten constituent neighborhoods, La Porte is the 98th largest community in Texas.

 Unlike some cities, La Porte isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in La Porte are a mix of both white- and blue-collar jobs.
-Overall, La Porte is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in La Porte who work in office and administrative support (16.49%), sales jobs (8.72%), and management occupations (8.30%).
+Overall, La Porte is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in La Porte who work in office and administrative support (15.00%), management occupations (8.44%), and sales jobs (8.12%).

-The citizens of La Porte are slightly less educated than the national average of 21.84% for the average city or town: 14.67% of adults in La Porte have a bachelor's degree or advanced degree
+The percentage of adults in La Porte with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.19% of adults in La Porte have a bachelor's degree or advanced degree.

-The per capita income in La Porte in 2010 was $27,186, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $108,744 for a family of four.
+The per capita income in La Porte in 2018 was $39,230, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $156,920 for a family of four.
 However, La Porte contains both very wealthy and poor people as well.

-La Porte is a somewhat ethnically-diverse city.
+La Porte is an extremely ethnically-diverse city.
 The people who call La Porte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Porte residents report their race to be White, followed by Black or African-American.
 La Porte also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.37% of the city’s residents.
-Important ancestries of people in La Porte include Irish, English, French, and Italian.
+People of Hispanic or Latino origin account for 36.59% of the city’s residents.
+Important ancestries of people in La Porte include German, Irish, English, French, and Dutch.

 The most common language spoken in La Porte is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and German/Yiddish.